-Answer: Yes.
 8.6.2 Has the entity taken any steps, or does it propose to take any steps, to raise further cash to fund its operations and, if so, what are those steps and how likely does it believe that they will be successful?

-Answer: The Company has in place an extensive R&D and clinical program that it believes represents appropriate use of shareholder funds and together with significant value in in adding to the Company's IP portfolio.
+Answer: The Company has in place an extensive R&D and clinical program that it believes represents appropriate use of shareholder funds as well as adding significant value to the Company's long term IP portfolio.
 In order to sustain the anticipated growth in R&D and clinical activities, additional funding will be required within the next 12 months.
-The precise timing, method and quantum of the next capital raising program is subject to ongoing review and discussions between the Board as well as its advisers and potential funders, as well as being subject to prevailing market conditions.
+The precise timing, method and quantum of the additional funding to be secured remains subject to ongoing review and discussions between the Board as well as its advisers and potential funders.
+It will also be subject to market conditions prevailing at the time of any proposed capital campaign.